GogoVega/RFIDtoEEPROM/README.md

 ## Future Features

+- Be able to use the internal memory of the Raspberry Pi Pico.
 - Increase the number of recordable Cards (currently set to 255).

 ## Limitations

+- It is not possible to use the internal memory of the Raspberry Pi Pico, you must add an external I2C EEPROM.
 - The Number of recordable Cards is fixed at 255.

 ## License